adamnew123456/task-burrito/README.md

 ```

 The front block enclosed in three hyphens and contains the basic details of a
 task.
-All of these task options must be at the start of a line:
+All of these task options must be at the start of a line and are
+case-sensitive:

 - *task* is the task identifier, which is used to refer to the task.
 Task
   identifiers form a tree, so that task 1.1.2 is the second child of task 1.1
   and a grand-child of task 1.

 - *label* is the display name of the task that shows up in rendered views.
-It can
+It
-  contain any text except a newline.
+  can contain any text except a newline, although leading and trailing
+  whitespace is ignored.

 - *status* may be one of: **DONE** meaning the task is completed, **IN-PROGRESS**
   meaning that the task is being worked on but is not complete, **BLOCKED** meaning
   the task is waiting on one of its dependent tasks to finish and **TODO** meaning
   that the task has not been started yet.
+All of these are case-sensitive.

 - *priority* is a number from 1 to 5.
 Lower values are considered to be higher
   priority.